Wednesday, September 24, 2014

 Writing a cover letter

 Your cover letter introduces you and your resume to a potential employer.
 It is very important to take the time to customize your cover letter to each specific position you are applying for, rather than having one generic cover letter for all the positions you apply to.
 The cover letter, like the resume and any other correspondence you send to a potential employer, should be free of typographical errors.
 The cover letter should hook the interest of the reader and should be professional and conversational in tone, not rigid like a research paper, but not like an email to a friend.
-You can view the Job Search Correspondence guide for more information about writing the cover letter.
+You can view the Job Search Correspondence Guide on the Career Services page for more information about writing the cover letter.